sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Learning_Materials/long_form/README.md

 Written in a highly practical, down-to-earth, and conversational style, everyone working in software development should read this revised classic.

 #### Apprenticeship Patterns
 Hoover, D.; Oshineye, A. (2009) [Apprenticeship Patterns](https://www.oreilly.com/library/view/apprenticeship-patterns/9780596806842/).
-O'Reilly
-Media, Inc.
+O'Reilly Media, Inc.

-Advise for people that switch teams.
+Advice for people that switch teams.
 The authors give practical advise on how to quickly and effectivly integrate yourself into a new environment.
 Their book is structured as a pattern list, one of which has the memorable name "Sweep the floor".

 #### New Programmer's Survival Manual: Navigate Your Workplace, Cube Farm, or Startup